CPATRICK321/encrypted-messaging/README.md

 # End-To-End Encrypted Messaging

-The .env file, which was ignored, contains values for "REACT_APP_MONGODB_CONNECTION" (create a collection at mongodb atlas to get your own) and "REACT_APP_JWT_SECRET".
+The .env file, which was ignored, contains values for "REACT_APP_MONGODB_CONNECTION" (create a collection at mongodb atlas to get your own) and "REACT_APP_JWT_SECRET" (random string).
 It also contains "GENERATE_SOURCEMAP=false"

 ## End-To-End?